-Today, we will examine why gas prices in Texas are relatively lower than in other regions of the United States.
-In Texas, where the oil industry has deep roots, various factors combine to create fuel costs that are lower than the national average.
+Today, we will examine why gas prices in Texas are relatively cheaper than in other parts of the United States.
+The analysis suggests that several factors combine in Texas, where the oil industry has deep roots, resulting in fuel costs being lower than the national average.

 Abundant Oil and Gas Infrastructure

-• Large Refineries in the State: There are numerous refineries concentrated in the Gulf Coast region, including Houston.
+- Large Refineries in the State: Numerous refineries are concentrated in the Gulf Coast region, including Houston.
 Processing crude oil production and refining within the state significantly reduces transportation costs.

-• Permian Basin Production: Steady production of oil and gas from the Permian Basin in West Texas contributes to a plentiful supply of crude oil.
-This allows refineries to secure materials (crude oil) reliably, leading to competitive pricing.
+- Permian Basin Production: The steady production of oil and gas from the Permian Basin in West Texas contributes to a plentiful supply of crude oil.
+This allows refineries to secure materials (crude oil) reliably, enhancing price competitiveness.

 Low Tax Structure

-• No State Income Tax: Texas has no state income tax, and overall, the tax system follows a 'low rate, small government' principle.
+- No State Income Tax: Texas has no state income tax, and overall, the tax system follows a 'low tax rate, small government' principle.
 The relatively low taxes on the oil and gas industry also contribute to favorable energy price structures in the region.

-• Gas Tax: In addition to the federal gas tax (18.4 cents per gallon), Texas state gas tax is about 20 cents per gallon, which is lower or similar to some northeastern states or western coastal areas.
-The overall tax burden is not high, so its impact on retail prices is relatively limited.
+- Gas Tax: In addition to the federal gas tax (18.4 cents per gallon), Texas state gas tax is about 20 cents per gallon, which is lower or similar to some northeastern states or the west coast.
+The overall tax burden is not high, limiting its impact on retail prices.

 Logistics and Distribution Convenience

-• Concentration of Refining and Storage Facilities: The Gulf Coast region has many oil storage tanks and transshipment ports, allowing for simultaneous domestic and export logistics of crude oil and refined products.
-When large-scale transactions occur, competition arises, which can ultimately lead to lower prices for petroleum products compared to the national average.
+- Concentration of Refining and Storage Facilities: The Gulf Coast region has many oil storage tanks and transshipment ports, allowing for simultaneous domestic and export logistics of crude oil and refined products.
+When large-scale transactions occur, competition arises, which can lead to lower oil product prices compared to the national average.

 Market Competition

-• Competition Among Local Refineries: Major companies like ExxonMobil, Valero, Chevron, and Phillips 66, as well as several small refineries and gas station chains, compete in the market.
+- Competition Among Local Refineries: Major companies like ExxonMobil, Valero, Chevron, and Phillips 66, as well as several small refineries and gas station chains, are competing.
 If they cannot maintain price competitiveness, they risk losing consumers, leading to intense market competition.

 In summary, the main factors contributing to lower gas prices include Texas's unique oil production and refining infrastructure, relatively low taxes, and intense market competition.
-As long as the U.S. economy is active, Texas's energy dominance is expected to continue for a considerable time.
+As long as the U.S. economy continues to function, Texas's energy dominance is expected to persist for a considerable time.